abora01/abora01-realtime-tracking-using-kafka/README.md

-This is a small project on application of kafka messages, visualized in real time using open source javascript library and flask.
+This is a small project on application of kafka messaging service, visualized in real time using open source javascript library and flask.
 Geo data collected from geojson.io which marks the coordinates saved in a file to stream using kakfka topic.
 A visualization of the coordinates visited in a map is demonstated in this exmaple.

 Things required to get started apache kafka -  https://kafka.apache.org/quickstart, Python